omarryhan/flask-stateless-auth/README.md

         stateless_auth_manager.init_app(app)
         app.run()

-- For a comprehensive view of how an app should look like, check out: `app_example.py` and the tests if you feel like it.
+- For a more comprehensive illustration of the module check out: `tests/app_example.py` and the tests if you feel like it.

 ## Testing
-run tests with: `pytest flask-stateless-auth/test_app.py`
+run tests with: `pytest -v`